caaniesh/Restaurant_recommendation/README.md

 # Project: Restaurant Recommendation System

-The Restaurant Recommendation System is a Flask-based user-friendly web application designed to help users find the best restaurants based on their cuisine preferences.
-This project utilizes datasets of restaurant names and reviews to provide recommendations.
+The Restaurant Recommendation System is a user-friendly web application designed to help users find the best restaurants based on their cuisine preferences.
+This project utilizes datasets of hyderabad restaurant names and reviews to provide recommendations.

 ## Features
 Cuisine Selection: Users can choose from various cuisine types to get restaurant recommendations.